 7.2 The HCA may modify in the course of the conference the order in which Agenda items are to be discussed.

-Article 8

-DECISIONS AND RESOLUTIONS
+Article 8: DECISIONS AND RESOLUTIONS

 8.1 Decisions taken during each conference should be prepared in written form by the Chair and presented the next day to the participants present.